adityamukho/amc-hashnode/cko9xf4al000t1ps1fsx2d49e.md

 **Note:** If you've gone through some of the literature referenced here or elsewhere on temporal dimensions in databases, you will have observed that both _transaction time_ and _valid time_ fields are marked using a pair of _start time_ and _end time_ values.
 This is implicitly handled in our example by marking only the start times explicitly, and assuming the end times either coincide with the start time of the next version or stretch to ∞.

 ### _Transaction Time_ Database
 A _transaction time_ database is an immutable system of versioning facts.
-A fact, once stored in such a database, is indelible for the lifetime of the system.
+A fact version, once stored in such a database, is indelible for the lifetime of the system.
 In our example, both price and booking date are essential attributes of a flight, and so this database must store them both (along with a record date).

 However, the fact that it is a uni-temporal, _transaction time_ database means that the "booking date" field is not available for use as a filter for the temporal version selection process.
 This could be due to the way it encodes its data for storage (storing deltas between versions instead of fully built state objects, for example).